Imagine it was 1860, back when chattel slavery was legal in the United States.

 … still another?
 “It doesn’t matter what it is, a woman shouldn’t be forced to carry anything in her body she doesn’t want there.”

-I’ve heard all of those “arguments” for supporting abortion.
+I’ve heard all of those “arguments” for supporting abortion from people who should know better.
 All from people who would call themselves “pro-choice” and not “pro-abortion.”

 However, all of those positions require a very specific definition of “human” crafted specifically so as to deny “human rights” to certain humans because we want the freedom to kill them without guilt, for any reason or no reason.